 The map above is a conceptual plan for expanded housing options in the City of Tacoma that is based off of a similar concept (Option 2: Transform Housing Choices) now being discussed by the City of Tacoma as a part of the "At Home in Tacoma" project and Housing Action Plan.
 Disclaimer: While I serve on the Planning Commission, this map is not an official map being proposed currently by the City of Tacoma, and is only a work of art meant to spark discussion.

 The yellow areas are where residential development is currently allowed, but is mostly zoned single family.
-At present that would transition to allowing duplex/triplex housing and in some cases 4-plexes as well as townhouses.
-The areas in blue and green would allow the development of small apartment buildings (3-4 stories in height) in addition to single family and the other housing types that would be allowed in the yellow areas.
+At present that would transition to "Low-Scale Residential" allowing duplex/triplex housing and in some cases 4-plexes as well as townhouses.
+The areas in blue and green would transition to "Mid-Scale Residential" allowing the development of small apartment buildings (3-4 stories in height) in addition to single family and the other housing types that would be allowed in the yellow areas.
 The purpose of allowing these housing types is several fold: it expands housing choice, reduces housing cost, gives the option to reduce transportation costs, reduces air pollution from transportation, and helps to reverse historically racist redlining practices that targeted blacks and other minority groups in the area of housing.

 Feedback on this concept is welcomed.
 The official At Home in Tacoma project from the City of Tacoma is taking comments on the plan available from the link above until April 9th, 2021.
 Please email comments on the plan to [email protected].